er1927/multi-step-form-javascript/multi-step-form-main/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**
+**Note: Delete this note and update the table of contents based on what divs you keep.**

 ## Overview